ChurroC/Generate-Discord-Bots-Cli/src/readMe.md

-if bot couldnt join vc reply with error maybe fix deepreaddir tic tac toe image cnavas eddito using nap thing have an all command command
+if bot couldnt join vc reply with error maybe fix deepreaddir tic tac toe image cnavas eddito using nap thing have an all command command taht has button with pagination and a sleect menu for catgeories which you could add to command as another objext

 for voice use musicxmatch and add mpagination in yshowign music have a command to amke embed with lyrics take up whole screen maybe change absed of phoen or computer